-- Delivered events and provided waterway information and activities to over 13,460 community participants - Supported over 2,717 hectares of weed control and 81 kilometres of fencing - Distributed over \$1.5 million to support on-ground works and community engagement activities - Supported over 120 volunteer citizen scientists to remain engaged and connected during COVID-19 restrictions and then return to monitoring to inform estuarine/catchment management through the Corangamite CMA's Waterwatch and EstuaryWatch programs - Supported the protection of waterway infrastructure through the processing of more than 1,249 requests for flood advice, planning referrals and works on waterways permits - Supported the Geelong community and its recreational values through the management of the Barwon River and associated parklands through Geelong.
+- Delivered events and provided waterway information and activities to over 7,443 community participants - Supported over 4,247 hectares of weed control and 33 kilometres of fencing - Distributed over \$1.2 million to support on ground works and community engagement activities - Supported over 107 volunteer citizen scientists to remain engaged and connected during COVID-19 restrictions and then return to monitoring to inform estuarine/catchment management through the Corangamite CMA's Waterwatch and EstuaryWatch programs - Supported the protection of waterway infrastructure through the processing of more than 1,346 requests for flood advice, planning referrals and works on waterways permits - Supported the Geelong community and its recreational values through the management of the Barwon River and associated parklands through Geelong.

 We recognise that to increase engagement we need to continue to increase the visibility of our activities in the region and this will be a key focus over the coming year.
-Over the past year COVID-19 has presented many challenges to the way we work, and we will continue to adapt and pursue opportunities to use technology and new approaches to engage with our partners and community.
+Over the past year COVID-19 has continued to present many challenges to the way we work, and we will continue to adapt and pursue opportunities to use technology and new approaches to engage with our partners and community.